stressed person reviewing credit card debt bills

 Can I get out of credit card debt without paying?

-Usually, no. Credit card debt does not disappear just because you cannot afford it.
-Your options are to reduce interest, negotiate payments, use a debt management plan, settle for less, or consider bankruptcy if the debt is truly unmanageable.
+Usually, no. Credit card debt does not disappear because you cannot afford it.
+Options include hardship plans, lower interest, credit counseling, settlement, or bankruptcy if the debt is truly unmanageable.

 What should I pay first if I have no money?

-Pay essentials first: housing, utilities, food, transportation, insurance, and required child support or tax obligations.
-Credit card payments matter, but unsecured debt should not come before the basics you need to live and work.
+Pay essentials first: housing, utilities, food, transportation, insurance, required child support, and tax obligations.
+Credit card payments matter, but unsecured debt should not come before basic needs.

 Will credit card companies lower my payment if I ask?

 Some will, especially if you call early and explain a real hardship.
 They may offer a temporary hardship plan, reduced APR, fee waiver, or lower payment.
-Always ask how the plan affects your account status and credit reporting.
+Always ask how the plan reports to the credit bureaus.

 Is nonprofit credit counseling free?

-Initial counseling is often free or low-cost through reputable nonprofit agencies.
-A debt management plan may have fees, but they are usually much lower than for-profit debt relief fees.
+Initial counseling is often free or low-cost.
+A debt management plan may have fees, but they are usually lower than for-profit debt relief fees.
 Ask for all costs in writing before enrolling.

 Should I stop paying credit cards if I want to settle?